Title

 The DSWD Resolution Series of 2010 establishes the implementing rules and regulations for Republic Act No. 9994, enhancing benefits and privileges for senior citizens in the Philippines through comprehensive health care, social services, and community support initiatives.

-A senior citizen is any Filipino citizen who is a resident of the Philippines and is sixty (60) years old or above.
-Dual citizens may also qualify provided they prove Filipino citizenship and have at least six (6) months residency in the country.
+Any Filipino citizen resident of the Philippines who is at least sixty (60) years old; dual citizens may qualify if they prove Filipino citizenship and have at least six (6) months residency in the Philippines.

 Analyze Cases Smarter, Faster